2nd Lt. William Woodgate Read

-After loading its equipment on flat cars, the battalion traveled west to San Francisco, California by train.
-From there, William and the rest of the battalion were ferried to Angel Island.
-There they received physicals and declared healthy for duty in the Philippine Islands.
+After loading its equipment on flat cars, the battalion traveled west to San Francisco, California, by train.
+From there, Bill and the rest of the battalion were ferried to Angel Island.
+They received physicals, while on the island, and declared healthy for duty in the Philippine Islands.

 Arriving in the Philippines on Thanksgiving Day, 1941, the soldiers were sent to Fort Stotsenburg.
-The battalion spent the next two weeks preparing for maneuver, but the expected maneuvers never took place.
+The battalion spent the next two weeks preparing for maneuvers, but the expected maneuvers never took place.

 Pvt.
-Jack Bruce went for help, but when he did not return quickly Pvt.
-Eugene Greenfield also went for help in an attempt to save William's life.
-Staying with William was Pvt.
+Jack Bruce went for help, but when he did not return quickly, Pvt.
+Eugene Greenfield went to find help in an attempt to save Bill's life.
+Staying with Bill was Pvt.
 Ray Underwood.
-As William lay dying, Underwood cradled him in his arms.
-Pvt.
-Ray Underwood would later receive a commendation for his actions while a Prisoner of War.
+As Bill lay dying, Underwood cradled him in his arms.
+Underwood would later receive a commendation for his actions while he was a Prisoner of War.

-While Pvt.
-Ray Underwood sat with William, the Japanese overran the area.
-When Pvt.
-Ray Underwood was captured, he was sitting on the ground holding William in his hands as William died.
+While Underwood sat with Bill, the Japanese overran the area.
+When Underwood was captured, he was sitting on the ground holding Bill in his arms as Bill died.

 On December 30, 1941, 2nd Lt.
 William A. Reed Jr. died of his wounds, under a bridge, during the Battle of the Philippines.
 He was posthumously awarded the Purple Heart and Silver Star, for gallantry, in 1947.
 He also was posthumously promoted to first lieutenant.